elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/visitor-pattern.md

     <br />
     <div></div>

-- Every time a class is added or withdrawn from the element hierarchy; you must notify all visitors.
+- Every time a class is added or withdrawn from the element hierarchy, you must notify all visitors.
-- Visitors may not have access to the private fields and methods of the components with which they are expected to operate.
+- Visitors may not have access to the private fields and methods of the components they get expected to operate.

 <br />
   </div>